Colonial Roads

 Best Northern Virginia Drives

 Feel like taking a carload of stir crazy kids?
 Opt for the shorter drive mixed with some get out and run around.
-Scenic Drive in the Prince William Forest Park fits the bill nicely.
+The Scenic Drive in the Prince William Forest Park fits the bill nicely.
 It’s located in Northern Virginia and it’s just the right amount of time together in the car.

 Northern Virginia Countryside: This is a special route that my husband and I take when we want to test drive a car in various conditions.
 It just so happens to also be one of my favorite autumn countryside drives.
 This route generally takes us 2-3 hours, depending on how pokey we’re feeling and how often we stop.
 It’s a little tricky, but here goes…